cbmr-data/cbmr-data.github.io/esrum/source/usage/access/access.rst

    Manager`_.

 #.
 (Optional) To access human cohort data managed by Data Analytics,
-   please fill out a data access form, as described on the :ref:`p_human_cohorts` page.
+   please apply for access, as described on the :ref:`p_human_cohorts` page.

 #.
 Email us at `SUND-CBMR-Esrum <mailto:cbmr-esrum@sund.ku.dk>`_, and
-   include the IDs of your project(s) and, optionally, the data access form describing the human cohorts that you wish to access.
+   include the IDs of your project(s).

    .. warning::